Systematic · Diversifying alpha · U.S. equities

 Execution

-A scheduling layer slices parent orders across the day against a spread-and-impact model, with participation caps and child-order routing tuned to venue liquidity.
-Post-trade TCA feeds realized cost back into the optimizer's transaction-cost term.
-The cost curve the platform trades against tomorrow is calibrated on what it actually paid yesterday.
+A scheduling layer slices parent orders across the day against a spread-and-impact model, with participation caps and child-order placement tuned to liquidity and to the broker's observed fill behavior.
+Post-trade TCA feeds realized costs back into the optimizer's transaction-cost term, so the cost curve the book trades against reflects what it has actually been paying.

 Research Library

-New strategies land at configuration velocity.
-A new signal, cost model, or constraint touches no code on the trading-critical path.
+A new signal, cost model, or constraint is a configuration change, not a code change on the trading-critical path.

 Principles